iSaurabhMeshram28/Learning-OpenGL/README.md

 Step 3: Modifying the Rendering Loop

-A. Start the ImGui Frame
+a.
+Start the ImGui Frame

 Before we start rendering, we need to start the ImGui frame, to do so add the imgui_display function which is given below in the code and call it inside game loop before display()